bernhardAxonIvy/doc/source/designer-guide/configuration/databases.rst

 - :guilabel:`Remove`
   Remove the selected database configuration

-- :guilabel:`Test Connection`
-  Test database connection.
-A dialog shows the result status if the database can be connected or not.
-In the case of a failure the reason will be displayed
+- :guilabel:`Test Connection` Test database connection.
+A dialog shows the result status.
+In case of failure, the reason is displayed

 - :guilabel:`SQL`
-  Opens a SQL editor in order to set up SQL Statements.
-The SQL Editor displays the result in a result table
+  Opens a SQL editor to set up SQL Statements.
+The SQL Editor displays the query result in a result table

 - :guilabel:`Database`
   Select the type and driver of the database you use.
-Some often used and tested drivers are shipped with the Designer.
+We ship some often used and well-tested drivers with the |ivy-designer|.

-  The field :guilabel:`Max Connections` lets you specify the number of concurrent connections to your database.
+  The field :guilabel:`Max Connections` lets you specify the maximum number of concurrent connections to this database.

   Choose an :guilabel:`Icon` that represents the database.
-  The icon will also be used as decorator icon on Database process elements that references this database.
+The icon will also be used as decorator icon on Database process elements that reference this database.

 - :guilabel:`Connection Properties`
-  Specify the properties for the connection to your database.
+  Specify the properties for the database connection.

 - :guilabel:`Additional Connection Properties`
-  If your database needs more information you can use this section to define the additional properties.
+  If your database needs additional settings, you can use this section to define these properties.

 Dynamic Properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 You may need to adjust property values for multiple runtime environments.
-E.g. to call different database hosts for testing than in production, consequently with other credentials.
+E.g., use different database hosts for testing and production, consequently with other credentials and connection URIs.

-You can forsee and simplify these configuration adjustments for operations by using :ref:`dynamic-config` expressions in properties or any other configuration value.
-E.g. the property ``databaseName=${ivy.var.cloudDb}`` will at runtime have the value of the variable called ``cloudDb``.
+If you anticipate this need, then you can simplify these configuration adjustments for operations by using :ref:`dynamic-config` expressions in both properties and other configuration values.
+E.g., the property ``databaseName=${ivy.var.cloudDb}`` is evaluated at runtime and has the value of the variable called ``cloudDb``.
+Thus, your database name is now configurable using variable ``cloudDb``.
+Operations need to set this variable correctly; they do not need to dive into the configuration of this external database.